saivenkat98/wekare360_Patient_Referal_dashboard/README.md

 # 🩺 Wekare360 - Referral Tracker Dashboard

-This is a take-home assignment for a frontend engineering role at Wekare360.
+This is a POC assignment for a frontend engineering role at Wekare360.
 The app simulates a mini-dashboard for tracking patient referrals through different stages.

 ## 🔧 Tech Stack